 Although pears are nutritious and tasty, they may pose risks if not handled or eaten properly.
 Here are a few potential hazards to consider:

-- Pears contain small amounts of cyanogenic glycosides (pyridoxine), which can cause illness if ingested in large doses.
-Removing the core and seeds before eating them raw is best to reduce the risk of this occurring.
+1. Pears contain small amounts of cyanogenic glycosides (pyridoxine), which can cause illness if ingested in large doses.
+Remove the core and seeds before eating them raw.

 Because it is possible to encounter potential risks while consuming pears, handling and eating them properly is important to minimize the risk of illness or allergic reaction.
 Purchasing organic pears, washing thoroughly, and removing the core/seeds before consumption can help reduce these risks.